 Both libraries offer Internet access from their computer labs.
-From the UVI Libraries website (http://library.uvi.edu), students and faculty access several online databases including American Chemical Society Journals Online; CINAHL and a collection of online nursing journals; CQ Researcher; ERIC Documents; numerous FirstSearch general, business, humanities, and science databases; Gale Group academic, biography, business, health, and literature databases; and NewsBank newspaper database.
+From the UVI Libraries website (http://library.uvi.edu), students and faculty access several online databases including American Chemical Society Journals Online; CINAHL and a collection of online nursing journals; CQ Researcher; ERIC Documents; numerous FirstSearch general, business, humanities, and science databases; Gale Group academic, business, health and literature databases.
 Books, periodicals and government documents housed in both campus libraries may be searched through UVIAL, the online catalog of library holdings.
-Materials located at on either campus may be requested from the other library.
+Materials located on either campus may be requested from the other library.
 The libraries also provide access to a growing number of electronic journals and digitized documents on Virgin Islands history and culture.
 This latter collection was developed through a collaborative project with the Virgin Islands Division of Libraries Archives and Museums.